Robbie Savage: Derby County

 On 16 October 2010, Savage played his 600th career match in a 3–0 victory on Preston North End, scoring an injury-time penalty to seal the win.
 In January 2011, Savage revealed that he was considering leaving the club for a move to Vancouver Whitecaps, Savage stating: "One thing is for sure, I will be leaving Derby County at the end of the season, if not before, even if they offer me a new contract.
 My time is up here.
 I've thoroughly enjoyed my time with Derby and I want to walk away with my head held high".
-One fan responded by telephoning Savage during an interview on Radio Five Live and telling him to "leave the club now" and "take young Mr. Clough with him".
+One fan responded by telephoning Savage during an interview on BBC Radio 5 Live and telling him to "leave the club now" and "take young Mr. Clough with him".
 Savage eventually rejected the move, stating it was too big a move for his family.
 On 31 January 2011, Savage announced that he would be retiring at the end of the season to concentrate on his growing media career.
 In his last two games, a home loss against Bristol City and an away defeat at Reading, he was met with a round of applause and a standing ovation from both sets of supporters.